john-science/python_for_scientists/classes/12_matplotlib/lecture_12.md

 #### Size

+You can also set the exact size of all the dots on your plot, in pixels, using the `s` option.
+The size is actually the area, so `s = pi * r * r`, if you want to calculate your radius in pixels you'll have to do a little math.
+Usually, I just try a couple values and pick the one I like.

-Much like color, we can provide one value for all data points, or one value for each data point:
+Much like color, we can provide one size for all data points, or one size for each data point:

 ```python
 # all the same